Bonkeybee/CrossChat/README.md

 `CTRL+R` will reload the AHK script and pull from this repo to update.

-`CTRL+Q` will start World of Warcraft and the CROSSCHAT services .
+`CTRL+Q` will start World of Warcraft and the CROSSCHAT services.

-`CTRL+E` will restart the in-game reloading process without
+`CTRL+E` will restart the in-game reloading process without restarting World of Warcraft.